JaapvanEkris/openrowingmonitor/docs/Integrations.md

 ## Intervals.icu

 Uploading of fit-files to [Intervals.icu](https://intervals.icu/) is an integrated service.
+The RowsAndAll uploader will create and upload the FIT-files automatically, and does not require setting the `createFitFiles` parameter.
 It is activated by adding the athlete-Id and API-key (which can be found in your [settings of you user profile](https://intervals.icu/settings)) and setting `upload` to true in the user profile of `config.js`:

 ```js
     // Configuration for the intervals.icu upload